Non Immigrant Visas

 The H-1B1 visa is a nonimmigrant work visa available to citizens of Chile and Singapore, as part of trade agreements between the United States and these countries.
 This visa allows U.S. employers to hire professionals from Chile and Singapore for specialty occupations that require specialized knowledge and at least a bachelor’s degree or its equivalent.

-To qualify for the TN2 visa and unlock exciting career opportunities in the United States, applicants must meet these key requirements:
+To qualify for the H-1B1 visa and unlock exciting career opportunities in the United States, applicants must meet these key requirements:

 Eligibility: